BPAPM Specializations: Focusing your Program of Studies

 Of the 20 credits that make up the BPAPM degree, 8 credits will relate to your selected area of specialization, including 6.5 credits from relevant courses offered by contributing departments (in addition to your 4th year PAPM courses).
 In year two of your studies you will commence your specialization requirements with 1.0 credit, moving to 3.0 credits related to the specialization in year three and 2.5 credits in year four, along with PAPM 4000 (capstone seminar) and PAPM 4908 (honours research essay).

 The BPAPM specialization requirements were recently updated to enhance current policy relevance and to support a wider range of policy interests and possible career paths.
-We offer four specializations, each containing concentrations that reflect specific policy areas within the broader specialization field.
+We offer four specializations, each containing policy streams that reflect specific policy areas within the broader specialization field.
 This has enabled us to expand from the original 7 policy areas to offer study in 9 areas.
 All policy areas in the original 7 BPAPM specializations are retained, either in the form of updated specializations or as subsidiary policy streams (policy concentrations within the specialization), and we have incorporated emerging new areas of public policy concern (environmental and sustainable energy, security and intelligence).
 The new specialization scheme helps to ensures that the BPAPM is up to date and relevant for students encountering today’s world of public affairs, sustaining our reputation of providing an excellent background for careers as public policy professionals or for further graduate studies in a wide range of disciplines.

 1. Communication and Policy Studies: